cncf/foundation/charter.md

 	-	i. one representative appointed from each Platinum member;

-	-	ii. the Silver member elected representatives (if any); and
+	-	ii. the Gold and Silver member elected representatives (if any); and

 	-	iii. the TOC Chair.